RenatoMignone/Secure-Timeout-System-NXPS32K3X8EVB/GUIDE.md

 ## Introduction

-This guide provides a comprehensive walkthrough of our project, which involves emulating the NXP S32K3X8EVB board using QEMU, porting FreeRTOS to run on the emulated board, and creating a simple application to demonstrate the setup.
+This guide provides a comprehensive walkthrough of our project, which involves:

+1. Emulating the NXP S32K3X8EVB board using QEMU.
+2. Porting FreeRTOS to run on the emulated board.
+3. Creating a simple application to demonstrate the setup.

+#### Prerequisites

+- The project was developed on **Ubuntu 22.04 LTS** and should work with most **Debian-based distributions**.
+- The commands provided in this guide use **`apt`** as the package manager.
+If you are using a non-Debian distribution, equivalent packages may be required, which might differ depending on the package manager used by your system.

 ### Requirements